 By K W Warburton, The Reluctant Spoonie

 Being of a type-A personality, my life before chronic illness involved many lists and set goals.
 I had a 5-year plan, a 10-year plan and a packed weekly schedule.
 When I first developed my chronic illness, I struggled to get out of bed every day.
 Most days, I achieved nothing and it was disheartening.
 My 5-year plan went out of the window as I couldn’t see past my next doctor’s appointment.
+My main issue was that I did not know how to set achievable goals now that I had a chronic illness.

 Last year, I set myself two goals: one personal and one professional and I managed to achieve them both.
 These days, I find that less is more when coming to setting goals for myself and I have found that I am much happier achieving two things per year than failing to get five things done in a month.